 Despite these hard-working volunteers, many animals go unadopted.
-Extended stays by many of these animals increase stress and illness, making it more difficult to find permanent homes for animals.
+Extended stays by animals increase stress and illness, making it more difficult to find permanent homes for these animals.
 FoMA funds play yards for the shelter’s pets, supports enrichment activities to increase positive interactions between homeless pets and people, alleviating shelter stress and helping prepare animals for life in a forever home.

 FoMA champions spay and neuter efforts

 FoMA and Miami-Dade Animal Services make an effort to help as many homeless animals as possible.
 However, there are far more homeless pets on the streets of Miami-Dade County than can fit in the shelter, or that can be taken in by rescue groups.
 Approximately 5,000 stray pets are found annually by Good Samaritans and another 5,000 stray pets are picked up annually by animal control officers.

 To help curb the homeless population, FoMA provides funding for spay and neuter services to over 2,000 pets annually.
 We do this by working in conjunction with and providing funding to other organizations such as The Humane Society of Greater Miami and the City of Miami Beach Cat Project.

 FoMA also understands that pet healthcare can be difficult for low-income households.
 Each year, over 500 pets are surrendered to Miami-Dade Animal Services due to unaffordable or neglected routine medical care.
 FoMA is working to combat this by sponsoring a new mobile medical unit that will provide access to routine care for low-income pets, enabling owners to keep their pets.